-Violation of California's Consumers Legal Remedies Act
+Violation of California's Consumers Legal Remedies Act Cal.

-Cal.
 Civ.
 Code § 1750 et seq.

 - 41. Plaintiff realleges and incorporates by reference all allegations contained in this complaint, as though fully set forth herein. - 42.
 Plaintiff brings this claim under the CLRA individually and on behalf of the Class against Defendant. - 43.
-At all times relevant hereto, Plaintiff and the members of the Class were "consumer[s]," as defined in California Civil Code section 1761(d). - 44.
-At all relevant times, Defendant was a "person," as defined in California Civil Code section 1761(c). - 45.
-At all relevant times, the Products manufactured, marketed, advertised, and sold by Defendant constituted "goods," as defined in California Civil Code section 1761(a). - 46.
-The purchases of the Products by Plaintiff and the members of the Class were and are "transactions" within the meaning of California Civil Code section 1761(e). - 47.
-Defendant disseminated, or caused to be disseminated, through its advertising, false and misleading representations, including the Products' labeling that the Products contain "No Artificial Flavors, Preservatives, or Dyes."
-Defendant failed to disclose that the Products contain a preservative ingredient called citric acid.
-This is a material misrepresentation and omission as reasonable consumer would find the fact that the Products contain a preservative to be important to their decision in purchasing the Products.
-Defendant's representations violate the CLRA in the following ways: - a) Defendant represented that the Products have characteristics, ingredients, uses, and benefits which they do not have (Cal.
+At all times relevant hereto, Plaintiff and the members of the Class were "consumer[s]," as defined in California Civil Code section 1761(d).

+- 44. At all relevant times, Defendant was a "person," as defined in California Civil Code section 1761(c). - 45.
+At all relevant times, the Product manufactured, marketed, advertised, and sold by Defendant constituted "goods," as defined in California Civil Code section 1761(a). - 46.
+The purchases of the Product by Plaintiff and the members of the Class were and are "transactions" within the meaning of California Civil Code section 1761(e). - 47.
+Defendant disseminated, or caused to be disseminated, through its advertising, false and misleading representations, including the Products' labeling that the Products contain "No Artificial Flavors or Preservatives."
+Defendant failed to disclose that the Products contain an artificial preservative ingredient called ascorbic acid.
+This is a material misrepresentation and omission as reasonable consumer would find the fact that the Product contains an artificial preservative to be important to their decision in purchasing the Product.
+Defendant's representations violate the CLRA in the following ways: - a) Defendant represented that the Product has characteristics, ingredients, uses, and benefits which it does not have (Cal.
 Civ.
-Code § 1770(a)(5)); - b) Defendant represented that the Products are of a particular standard, quality, or grade, which they are not (Cal.
+Code § 1770(a)(5)); - b) Defendant represented that the Product is of a particular standard, quality, or grade, which it is not (Cal.
 Civ.
-Code § 1770(a)(7)); - c) Defendant advertised the Products with an intent not to sell the Products as advertised (Cal.
+Code § 1770(a)(7)); - c) Defendant advertised the Product with an intent not to sell the Product as advertised (Cal.
 Civ.
-Code § 1770(a)(9)); and

-- d) Defendant represented that the subject of a transaction has been supplied in accordance with a previous representation when it has not (Cal.
+Code § 1770(a)(9)); and - d) Defendant represented that the subject of a transaction has been supplied in accordance with a previous representation when it has not (Cal.
 Civ.
-Code § 1770(a)(16)).
-48. Defendant violated the CLRA because the Products were prominently advertised - as containing "No Artificial Flavors, Preservatives, or Dyes," but, in reality, the Products contain a preservative ingredient called citric acid.
-Defendant knew or should have known that consumers would want to know that the Products contain a preservative. - 49.
-Defendant's actions as described herein were done with conscious disregard of Plaintiff's and the Class members' rights and were wanton and malicious. - 50.
-Defendant's wrongful business practices constituted, and constitute, a continuing course of conduct in violation of the CLRA, since Defendant is still representing that the Products have characteristics which they do not have. - 51.
+Code § 1770(a)(16)). - 48.
+Defendant violated the CLRA because the Product was prominently advertised as containing "No Artificial Flavors or Preservatives" but, in reality, the Product contains an artificial preservative ingredient called ascorbic acid.
+Defendant knew or should have known that consumers would want to know that the Product contains an artificial preservative.

+- 49. Defendant's actions as described herein were done with conscious disregard of Plaintiff's and the Class members' rights and were wanton and malicious. - 50.
+Defendant's wrongful business practices constituted, and constitute, a continuing course of conduct in violation of the CLRA, since Defendant is still representing that the Product has characteristics which it does not have. - 51.
 Pursuant to California Civil Code section 1782(d), Plaintiff and the members of the Class seek an order enjoining Defendant from engaging in the methods, acts, and practices alleged herein. - 52.
 Pursuant to California Civil Code section 1782, Plaintiff will notify Defendant in writing by certified mail of the alleged violations of the CLRA and will demand that Defendant rectify the problems associated with the actions detailed above and give notice to all affected consumers of their intent to so act.
 If Defendant fails to rectify or agree to rectify the problems associated with the actions detailed herein and give notice to all affected consumers within 30 days of the date of written notice pursuant to section 1782 of the CLRA, then Plaintiff will amend her complaint to seek damages. - 53.
 Pursuant to section 1780(d) of the CLRA, attached hereto is an affidavit showing that this action was commenced in a proper forum.